teraspace/query_report/README.md

-Forked by [Carlos Patiño] and published on Bitbucket for Virgina software startup.
+Forked by [Carlos PatiÃ±o] and published on Bitbucket for Virgina software startup.

 New features over original Ashrafuzzman: